Congratulations! You won!

 Spider Solitaire, solving example, two colors, section 4

-What is revealed is the 10 of Hearts, which we can then immediately move onto the Jack of Hearts in the first tableau.
+What is revealed is the 10 of Hearts, which we can then immediately move onto the Jack of Hearts in the first column.

 Spider Solitaire, solving example, two colors, section 5